dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 An ArchivesSpace plugin that allows staff users to add one or more custom localizations.

+You can use this both as a way to provide users with additional language options in your local instance of ArchivesSpace and as a way to test those localizations for future incorporation into the core code.

 ArchivesSpace encourages users who have developed additional localizations to contribute those to the core code.